You are viewing a story from harrypotterfanfiction.com

 She blinked.
 "Why?
 Something bludger him?"
 They were acquaintances at best, and what she knew of him was strictly Quidditch-related.

 "Not you you," Penny said, rolling her eyes.
 "He's on the hunt for whoever has been making our team so bloody spectacular."

 Her aid to the team had still gone unknown to most of Hogwarts, despite her propensity for yelling at games.
 It was never meant to be a secret, but a mere consequence of her unassuming appearance, allowing perks such as conveniently 'reading' at the pitch while other teams were practicing without any suspicion arising.
 While she did not terribly care if anyone found out since it was her last year helping the team, she was particularly bothered it was Oliver Wood who was searching for her.
 They still had a game left with Gryffindor.

 "No, no. He just knows someone like you exists," said Penny.
 "It's funny.
 I always expected that if anyone found out, it'd be him.
 Only person more utterly obsessive than you are, really."

 "Obsessed, I'm not obsessed..."
 Rona trailed off, choosing to stick out her tongue instead.
 "Oliver would marry his broomstick if it were legal.
 And you're one to talk, Miss Never-missed-a-game-in-six-years."

 Penny held a hand up.
 "I love Quidditch, but I will never voluntarily endure Roger that much to improve our team."

 "True fan, my arse."

 "No, it's called minimizing my desire to strangle him."

-The pair laughed as they entered the castle, but Rona's face fell instantly as her eyes rested upon the Gryffindor captain walking out from the Great Hall.
-He was definitely looking for something or someone the way his eyes were roving.
+They entered the castle and Rona's face fell as her eyes rested upon the Gryffindor captain walking out from the Great Hall.
+He was definitely looking for something — or someone — the way his eyes were roving.